 Figure 5.2.1.3-1: Lifecycle management of NF Deployment instance

 The deployment management reference point includes the interfaces that 3GPP supports today with ETSI NFV MANO but not limited to it, e.g. Kubernetes based API.
 For the case of NFV-MANO the deployment management reference point includes the exchange of information over the interfaces that 3GPP supports with ETSI NFV-MANO (ETSI GS NFV-IFA 013 [8] and ETSI GS NFV-IFA 008 [9]).

+The conceptual relationship between the Managed Function and the NF Deployment can be as shown in Figure 5.2.1.3-X. The Managed Function can be associated to zero, one or more NF Deployment(s).
+Conversely, a single NF Deployment can be associated to zero, one or more Managed Function(s).

+Figure 5.2.1.3-X: Conceptual Relationship between Managed Function and NF Deployment

+Depending on the normative specification of the term “NF Deployment” and its relationship with “VNF” as currently defined in 3GPP specifications, a new attribute named NFDeploymentParametersList can be added to ManagedFunction IOC.